Therapeutic Early Childhood Program

 Centered on Dignity & Care

-Children in our therapeutic classrooms follow a predictable routine that combines play, structure, and one-on-one support.
-Teachers use trauma-informed practices that focus on building emotional regulation, communication, and problem-solving skills.
-A day in class may include:
+Children in our therapeutic classrooms experience a predictable, supportive routine that combines play, structure, and individualized attention.
+Through trauma-informed, relationship-based care, teachers help children build emotional regulation, communication, and problem-solving skills.

 Two cartoon children, one girl with pigtails, one boy, side by side.